braydio/RSAssistant/README.md

 Hopefully add more helpful setup instructions soon but for now:

 1. Copy/paste and rename any file with 'example-' prefix
+2. Follow [the instructions per this guide to set up a discord bot](https://github.com/NelsonDane/auto-rsa/blob/main/guides/discordBot.md) where it can see the output from the auto-rsa script, ideally as a live feed from your auto-rsa discord bot.
-2. Create a copy of [example-settings.yaml](https://github.com/braydio/RSAssistant/blob/master/config/example-settings.yaml) and remove the prefix 'example-'
+3. Create a copy of [example-settings.yaml](https://github.com/braydio/RSAssistant/blob/master/config/example-settings.yaml) and remove the prefix 'example-'
-3. The only changes you will need to make here are to the 4 settings below:
+4. Save your discord channel ID, RSA bot ID, and your discord ID per per below

+>[!NOTE]
+>The field `ID_OF_YOUR_NEW_BOT` will be the *token* for your new bot (not actually the ID) <sup>it's okay to be confused  <sup>I am too</sup></sup>

 ```
 # Discord ID's